 We'll leave it to you to discover which of Central New York's roasters you prefer as well as the stories that brought them to life.
 To get you started, here are a few, selecting and roasting their own beans in diverse styles and flavors:

-Cafe Kubal has six locations and is a linchpin of the buy-local movement.
+Cafe Kubal has five locations and is a linchpin of the buy-local movement.
 It's a popular business meeting spot and a relaxing hangout place.
 If you really want to know about coffee, sign up for one of Cafe Kubal's cupping classes at its roaster in Eastwood.

 Recess Coffee has several stores, including its flagship in the Westcott neighborhood of Syracuse and a more recent opening across from Syracuse's City Hall.
 The Westcott spot is a cozy hangout that occupies the first floor of an old Victorian, making you feel like you're in someone's living room.
 People Magazine ranked Recess number 4 on its lists of "24 Coffee Shops in America You Have to Visit."
 Kind Coffee Company has one location and you might overlook it in an unassuming warehouse on West Fayette Street.
 Be prepared to spend time talking with the owner, Doug Nicolaisen, a coffee fanatic who isn't shy about correcting an opinion.
 Doug roasts the beans in the shop, which is dog friendly.
 Here's Chris Baker, writing about the best coffee shops in Upstate New York: "Kind Coffee roasts a mean bean, offering rich, hearty coffee.
 It's Spartan in its offerings and the atmosphere is as casual as it comes - like an undergraduate living room.
 But it's a uniquely CNY experience everyone should try."

 Read on to learn about more shops and roasters: